chainwhisper/docusaurus/docs/doc3.md

 ## Create an Account

 The first thing you’ll need to do anything on the Binance Chain is an account.
 Each account has a public key and a private key.
 It is created by a user of the blockchain.
 It also includes account number and sequence number for replay protection.
-Whenever a new address receives an asset, the corresponding transaction would create an Account for that address, which contains balances across all assets that are owned on this address.

-The balance (the amount of tokens) of each asset is composed of 3 different parts:

-* Available: the amount of tokens that can be transferred, and spent to swap (buy) other assets
-* Locked: the amount of tokens that has been used in any outstanding orders.
-Once the order terminates (either filled, canceled or expired), the locked amount will decrease.
-* Frozen: the amount of tokens that has been frozen via Freeze transactions.

 Because the private key must be kept secret, you can generate the private key with the following command: